rahulptel/BPO/README.md

 - `bo.rseed` controls Torch, BoTorch sampler seeds, and NumPy/Python RNG used in BPO.
 - `problem.iseed` controls the problem instance (e.g., MOKP profits/weights and capacity).
-- `algorithm.seed` controls GA randomness (initial population, operators, etc.).
+- `algorithm.seed` controls EA randomness (initial population, operators, etc.).

 Hypervolume is reported in maximization convention and normalized by the product of the absolute ideal point components when available.